 This course is a study of emergency management to include the history and role of emergency management in the United States as part of homeland security.
 Response to natural disaster, terrorism, and other incidents will be explored, as well as the Incident Command system and interaction of all public safety organizations.
 The course will also cover emergency management to include the National Incident Management (NIMS) and Incident Command System (ICS) overviews and these play a large part in overall scene management.

-Prerequisite: HSM110 or HSM115 or by permission of the program director.
-Terms Offered: FL, SP the U.S. NISPOM regulations for the protection of classified information.
-The development of a business counterintelligence program will also be covered.
-Prerequisite: HSM205 Terms Offered: SP
+Prerequisite: HSM110 or HSM115 or by permission of the Program Director.